d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 ## Exercises

 1. Compare runtime, perplexity, and the output strings for `rnn.RNN` and `rnn.GRU` implementations with each other.
-1. Assume that we only want to use the input for time step $t'$ to predict the output at time step $t > t'$.
-What are the best values for the reset and update gates for each time step?
+1. Assume that we only want to use the input for timestep $t'$ to predict the output at timestep $t > t'$.
+What are the best values for the reset and update gates for each timestep?
 1. Adjust the hyperparameters and observe and analyze the impact on running time, perplexity, and the written lyrics.
 1. What happens if you implement only parts of a GRU?
 That is, implement a recurrent cell that only has a reset gate.
 Likewise, implement a recurrent cell only with an update gate.